statzenthusiast921/FirearmsAnalysis/README.md

 The purpose of this project is to:
 - 1.)
 Explore the similarity in the text of the firearm laws and determine if any regional relationships exist.
 - 2.)
 Discover patterns in the text and determine the relative importance of certain words.
 - 3.)
-Determine if any latent groupings of laws exist when including regional, demographic data.
+Determine if any latent groupings of laws exist when including regional, demographic data as well as sentiment data.

 ### Link